 Free Programs for the Public at the National Archives at New York City

-The National Archives at New York City Education and Programs staff mission is to engage, educate, and inspire multiple audiences to discover and explore the records of the American people preserved by the National Archives.
+The National Archives at New York City Education and Programs help visitors make connections to the past, to their history, to the National Archives and to each other by engaging in the records of the American people preserved by the National Archives.
 We offer a series of free programs to connect the public with our records, and their history.
 Our genealogy programs, author lectures, educational professional development opportunities, student field trips, exhibits and tours are offered throughout the year to meet that mission.
-For up to date events, sign up for our free National Archives at New York City email newsletter at - firstname.lastname@example.org.
+For up to date events, sign up for our free National Archives at New York City email newsletter at - email@example.com.

 All programs are held in our Learning Center, 3rd floor, One Bowling Green, NY.

 Visit the National Archives at New York City Calendar of Events for the most current genealogy lecture schedule.